-Centers and Gathering Places Vision
+Centers & Gathering Places Vision

-town feel by focusing new growth into distinct areas rather than dispersing growth across our City's surrounding open lands.
+centers enable Heber to maintain a small town feel by focusing new growth into distinct areas rather than dispersing growth across our City's surrounding open lands.
 Centers focus activities, providing a home base for visitors and a "living room" for residents.